lab1092/blender-manual_ja/manual/textures/influence/material.rst

    Texture Influence panel for Volume material

-Special texture options for :guilabel:`Volume` materials
+Special texture options for *Volume* materials

 Density
    Causes the texture to affect the volume's density.